keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   To connect the central heating to the esp8266.
   It is best to use an optocoupler to connect the esp8266 to the Intergas.
   E.g. an 4n25 can be used (take two 4n25s to protect both tx and rx).
-  Good results were delivered by a 220 Ohm resistor for the input and a 1kOhm resistor in the output.
+  I got good results by using a 220 Ohm resistor for the input and a 1k Ohm resistor in the output.

   Default config on the esp8266 is:
   - pin 4: Rx